Skip to content

 Log Collection

-DataKit can collect logs output to stdout from containers.
-By deploying DataKit using datakit.yaml, the container collector is enabled by default.
+DataKit can collect container logs output to stdout.
+After deploying DataKit using the datakit.yaml file, the container collector is enabled by default.

 - name: ENV_DEFAULT_ENABLED_INPUTS